-The Nissan Juke’s interior is vastly improved, but it doesn’t feel as solidly built as rivals’.
+The Nissan Juke’s interior doesn’t feel as solidly built as rivals’.
 At least connectivity is good

-The second-generation Nissan Juke is clearly recognisable as an evolution of the original compact crossover.
+The second-generation Nissan Juke is instantly recognisable as an evolution of the original compact crossover.
 The car’s slim daytime running lights and oversized headlamps mimic the old version’s, while the pronounced haunches and hidden rear door handles are another nod to the original.
-It’s grown, but the benefit is an interior that is bigger in every direction.

-Based on the same platform as the Renault Clio and Captur, the new Nissan Juke shares plenty of common parts with its French friends.
-The Captur is more intelligently packaged, however, offering things like a sliding rear bench and up to 536 litres of boot space.
+The Juke shares plenty of common parts with its French siblings, the Renault Clio and Renault Captur, because it’s based on the same platform.
+The Captur is more intelligently packaged, offering a sliding rear bench and up to 536 litres of boot space.
 Still, there’s much to like about the Nissan’s interior, including a logically laid-out dashboard and lots of adjustment in the driver’s seat.

-The Juke perhaps doesn’t feel as well built or high-quality as a Skoda Kamiq, but there’s loads of kit and the dials are easy to read.
-The large central touchscreen isn’t the most responsive, but at least you get physical shortcut buttons along the bottom of the screen, and you can use Apple CarPlay and Android Auto (Acenta and above) to bypass Nissan’s sub-standard infotainment set-up.
+The Juke perhaps doesn’t feel as well built or high-quality as a Skoda Kamiq, but there’s loads of kit, and the dials are easy to read.
+Provided you avoid the entry-level Visia trim, all other trim levels get an eight-inch central touchscreen.
+It isn’t the most responsive, but at least you get physical shortcut buttons along the bottom of the screen to make it easier to use on the move.

-If you go for Tekna trim, you get Nissan’s Advanced Safety Shield.
+You get Nissan’s Advanced Safety Shield if you go for Tekna trim.
 This offers various semi-autonomous features such as the firm’s Intelligent Around View Monitor, adaptive cruise control, autonomous emergency braking, blind spot monitoring and rear cross-traffic alert.
-In Tekna guise, the Juke will take care of the steering, accelerator and brakes, monitoring its surroundings for smooth motorway driving.

 Car group tests